HotTeaDrink/AMQ-Auto-Complete/README.md

 ##  Usage

 Join a game and the bot will automatically try to solve the quiz.
 If it is unable to solve the quiz, you will have to solve it yourself.
-The script will then add the correct answer provided by the website to his database.
+The script will then add the correct answer provided by the website to its database.

 ##  Notes